Vitamin C

 - Vitamin C contributes to normal energy metabolism.

-- Vitamin C contributes to the normal function of the nervous system.
+- Vitamin C contributes to the normal functioning of the nervous system.

-- Vitamin C contributes to normal psychological function.
+- Vitamin C contributes to normal mental function.

-- Vitamin C contributes to the reduction of tiredness and fatigue.
+- Vitamin C helps reduce tiredness and fatigue.

 - Antioxidant protection: Vitamin C is a powerful antioxidant that helps protect our cells from damage.

-- Vitamin C contributes to the regeneration of the reduced form of vitamin E.
+- Vitamin C helps to regenerate the reduced form of vitamin E.

 - Vitamin C increases iron absorption.

-There are several ways to ensure that you get enough ascorbic acid.
-One option is to eat the right foods.
+There are a few ways you can ensure you’re getting enough ascorbic acid.
+One way is to eat the right foods.
 Another option is to take dietary supplements.
-Let's take a closer look at both options.
+Let’s take a closer look at both options.

 Fruit: